DAVID BOLGER | ARTISTIC DIRECTOR

 His collaborations with director Trevor Nunn at the National Theatre, London include The Relapse, Tom Stoppard’s The Coast Of Utopia, Love’s Labour’s Lost and Nick Hytner’s production of The Man Of Mode.

 For Druid Theatre Company David has collaborated with director Garry Hynes on the award winning Synge Cycle and The Silver Tassie and was an Associate Director for Druid Murphy.
-Other work for Druid includes The Playboy of the Western World, Sive, Sharon’s Grave and The Year Of The Hiker.
-He is currently Associate Director for DruidShakespeare to be premiered in May 2015.
+Other work for Druid includes King of The Castle, Richard III, The Playboy of the Western World, Sive, Sharon’s Grave, The Year Of The Hiker, and Epiphany, The Cherry Orchard, DruidGregory, Once Upon a Bridge, DruidO’Casey.
+He was Associate Director for DruidShakespeare which premiered in May 2015.